Shahanewaz/shahanewaz.github.io/_pages/engagement.md

     <h3>Ethical AI Dialogues with Chattanooga AI Network</h3>
     <p>
-      Participated in community-led discussions hosted by the Chattanooga AI Network focused on the
-      <strong>ethical implications of AI in the workplace</strong>.
-The sessions promoted responsible AI practices
-      and thoughtful deployment strategies across regional industries.
+      Participated in community-led discussions hosted by the Chattanooga AI Network focused on the ethical implications of AI in the workplace.
+The sessions promoted responsible AI practices and thoughtful deployment strategies across regional industries.
     </p>
     <ul>